Passport & Visa

 All students should have a valid passport for the period of their study in Jönköping.
 If you need a visa depends on where you come from.
 If you are intending to stay in Sweden for less than three months, you will need a visa if the country that issues your passport is on this list.
 You should also confirm possible visa requirements with the Swedish consulate or embassy responsible for your home country.

 If you are a citizen of an EU/EEA country you have the right to reside in Sweden.
 The term “right to reside" means that an EU/EEA citizen is permitted to stay in Sweden for more than three months without a residence permit.
-Please note: As of 1 May, 2014, EU/EEA citizens who want to stay in Sweden for more than three months in order to work or study, no longer need to register their right of residence with the Swedish Migration Board.
+More information can be found on the Migration Agency website for EU citizens studying in Sweden.

 Citizens from Nordic countries do not need a visa or residence permit to study in Sweden.

 Please note that students from certain countries do not require a visa if the length of the stay in Sweden is less than 3 months.
-The lists of countries whose residents require a visa can be found at the Swedish Migration Board.
+The lists of countries whose residents require a visa can be found at the Government Offices of Sweden.